Jenny Pitman

-Jennifer Susan Pitman OBE (née Harvey, born 11 June 1946) is a British former racehorse trainer and author.
+Dame Jennifer Susan Pitman OBE (née Harvey, born 11 June 1946) is a British former racehorse trainer and author.
 She became the first woman to train a Grand National winner when Corbiere won the race in 1983, and she won a second Grand National with Royal Athlete in 1995.
 She has also trained two Cheltenham Gold Cup winners with Burrough Hill Lad in 1984 and Garrison Savanah in 1991.
 Following her retirement from horse training in 1998, she became a writer of novels, principally with a racing theme.
 She is a member of the Disciplinary Panel and Licensing Committee of the British Horseracing Authority.

 Childhood

 Pitman grew up on her family's farm near Hoby, Leicestershire, the fourth of seven children.
 Her father, George, was a tenant farmer who "kept a few of everything".
 The farm had no electricity, gas supply or mains water.
 She was brought up assisting in manual farm work, where horse powered equipment was a novelty, and learned to ride a pony "so young that being on horseback seemed as natural as walking".
 In 1957 she left the Hoby village school to attend Sarson Secondary Modern Girls' School in Melton Mowbray.
 She sustained a fractured skull when a showjumping pole fell on her head during a gymkhana at Syston and it was many months before the resultant convulsions were diagnosed.
 At the age of 14, she obtained a weekend and school holiday job at Brooksby Grange horse racing yard.

 Pitman left school two weeks before her 15th birthday, taking up a position as a stable girl at Brooksby Grange for a weekly wage of £3 4s 5d.
 Her first overnight stop was at Manchester where her filly, Star Princess, won the 1962 Diomedes Handicap.
 Two years later she changed employers, moving to a stable in Bishop's Cleeve, Gloucestershire, the first time she had lived away from her Leicestershire home.